phetsims/sun/doc/ToggleButtons.md

 #### Description Design Needs for Toggle Buttons:
 Generally, a toggle button requires an accessible name, may benefit from accessible help text, and will likely need two accessible context responses, one for each state as the state is toggled during interaction.
 Ddesigners need to make sure the description design fits the **accessibleRoleConfiguration** chosen for accessibility.

-* The 'toggle' option, typically works well with a single unique accessible name, and 2 context responses that confirm the changed states upon interaction.
-The pressed state is communicated theough the code to screen reader users.
+* 'toggle' option - typically works well with a single unique accessible name, and 2 context responses that confirm the changed states upon interaction.
+The pressed state is communicated through the code to screen reader users.
+The button may also be communicated as a "toggle button" rather than just "button."
-* The'switch' option, typically works well with a single unique accessible name (or name with a simple changing parameter), and 2 context responses that confirm the changed states of on and off.
-The name and the responses need to work well with the "switch" role and the states of being "on" and "off".
+* 'switch' option - typically works well with a single unique accessible name (or name with a simple changing parameter, see examples), and 2 context responses that confirm the changed states of on and off.
+The name and the responses need to work well with the role of "switch" role and the states of being "on" and "off".
-* The 'button' option, when the names are displayed visually would typically require two matching unique accessible names and 2 context responses that confirm the changed states.
+* 'button' option - when two visually displayed names represent the boolean states, it works best to have matching unique accessible names, and 2 context responses that confirm the changed states.
-* The 'button' option, when the name is visually represented as a changing icon can work well with a dynamic names that matches the icons and 2 confirmatory context responses, or the interaction may be better communicated using the 'toggle' configiration with a single unique name.
-The icon 'boolean' toggle buttons can be tricky.
+* 'button' option - when two visually displayed icons represent the boolean states, it can work well with dynamic names that match the icons and 2 confirmatory context responses.
+It can also work well to use the 'toggle' configiration with a single unique name.
+Since the words are not visually displayed, there is some wiggle room in the accessible design.
+The accessible design of iconic 'boolean' toggle buttons can be tricky for description and voicing features.

 #### Design Doc Template for _Core_ or _Interactive Description_